Gabriela Hearst on design: "I don't believe in perfection"

 Born in Uruguay and raised on her family's ranch surrounded by horses, there's an obvious utilitarian thread to Gabriela Hearst's designs for her eponymous label.
-A veteran of the industry (the former model turned fashion designer founded the luxe boho label Candela in her twenties), her newly launched namesake line reflects a thoroughly modern, masculine-neets-feminine aesthetic.
+A veteran of the industry (the former model turned fashion designer founded the luxe boho label Candela in her twenties), her 2015-launched namesake line reflects a thoroughly modern, masculine-neets-feminine aesthetic.
+And as it turns out, all her hard work has oaid off: she's just been awarded the 2016/17 International Woolmark Prize for womenswear.
 Here, she talks about the label's conception and direction.

 You launched a new label nearly a year ago and before that you had another successful brand Candela.
 Why did you decide to start a new chapter?

 I started Candela when I was young, in my early twenties.
 It was more in the contemporary category.
 In the past few years, when I was thinking about clothing, I realised that I always had a strong passion for making things in the best quality possible.
 And you cannot take a brand with a certain price point to another price point.
 We had to create something new and I think that Gabriela Hearst is much more reflective of what I do today as a woman, of what I believe in and what I want to do in general.

 There's a brilliant new wave of women in America who are making new fashion that manifests modern femininity.
 Designers like Rosetta Getty and Rosie Assoulin.
 Do you feel you have something in common with them?